 A good place to start is by looking at your competition.
 Find out where your competitors are active on social media and have a look at which of these channels seem to work best for them.
 Also consider other companies in your industry, or companies that have the same target audience, even if they offer different products or services to what you’re offering.

 Before you get started with Twitter make sure you are thinking about the ROI.
 Consider how much time you think it is going to take you and what the outcomes should be for the hours invested.
-It’s not easy to measure ROI and even more difficult to predict it, but you need to keep an eye on it so you maintain the balance that adds the most value to your business.
+It’s not easy to measure ROI and even harder to predict it, but you need to keep an eye on it, so you maintain the balance that adds the most value to your business.

 2. Know your Twitter purpose

 Once you’ve decided that Twitter is right for your startup, you need to be clear on what you want to get out of it.
 Just aiming for a large Twitter following isn’t going to get you very far.
 You need to be thinking about how you want to connect with your audience.

 Are you on Twitter to build your brand and online presence?
 Do you want to use Twitter to push marketing bursts or to sell your products?
 Do you want to use Twitter as a way to address concerns or feedback?
 Do you want to create exciting content to engage your audience?

 In most cases, a combination of questions will get you the right mix for your ‘purpose’ on Twitter.
 Just make sure you’re always conscious about your objectives, so each 140 character blurb adds value to your target audience.